-In assessing the recoverable amount of its interest in the Ramu Nickel mine for impairment testing purposes, the Company has adopted a value in use ("VIU") methodology as to the present value of the expected future cash flows before financing from 2020 through to 2033.
-The calculations use cash flow projections based on financial budgets covering the period from 2020 to 2033.
+In assessing the carrying value of its interest in the Ramu Nickel Mine for impairment testing purposes, the Company has adopted a value in use ("VIU") methodology as to the present value of the expected future cash flows before financing from 2021 through to 2033.
+The calculations use cash flow projections based on financial budgets covering the period from 2021 to 2033.